Vought F4U Corsair: Captured Corsairs

-On 18 July 1944, a British Corsair F4U-1A, JT404 of 1841 Naval Air Squadron, was involved in anti-submarine patrol from HMS Formidable en route to Scapa Flow after the Operation Mascot attack on the German battleship Tirpitz.
+On 18 July 1944, a British Corsair (serial JT404) of 1841 Naval Air Squadron, was involved in anti-submarine patrol from HMS Formidable as it returned to Scapa Flow after the Operation Mascot attack on the German battleship Tirpitz.
 It flew in company with a Fairey Barracuda.
-Due to technical problems the Corsair made an emergency landing in a field on Hamarøy north of Bodø, Norway.
-The pilot, Lt Mattholie, was taken prisoner and the aircraft captured undamaged.
+Due to technical problems the Corsair made an emergency landing in a field in Hamarøy Municipality north of Bodø, Norway.
+The pilot, Lt Mattholie, was taken prisoner and the aircraft was captured undamaged.
 Luftwaffe interrogators failed to get the pilot to explain how to fold the wings so as to transport the aircraft to Narvik.
 The Corsair was ferried by boat for further investigation.
-Later the Corsair was taken to Germany and listed as one of the captured enemy aircraft (Beuteflugzeug) based at Erprobungsstelle Rechlin, the central German military aviation test facility and the equivalent of the Royal Aircraft Establishment, for 1944 under repair.
+Later the Corsair was taken to Germany and listed as one of the captured enemy aircraft (Beuteflugzeug) based at Erprobungsstelle Rechlin, the central German military aviation test facility and the equivalent of the Royal Aircraft Establishment for 1944 under repair.
 This was probably the only Corsair captured by the Germans.

 In 1945, U.S. forces captured an F4U Corsair near the Kasumigaura flight school.
-The Japanese had repaired it, covering damaged parts on the wing with fabric and using spare parts from crashed F4Us.
-It seems Japan captured two force-landed Corsairs fairly late in the war and may have even tested one in flight.
+The Japanese had repaired it by covering damaged parts on the wing with fabric and using spare parts from crashed F4Us.
+It seems Japan captured two force-landed Corsairs fairly late in the war and may have tested one in flight.